 Studying as an adult is different from studying as a child, which is why these books are tailored to different learning styles.
 Content is presented in a few ways, so it’s easy to find one that suits you.
 You might prefer conceptual overviews arranged in chapters or opt to challenge yourself with quizzes that mirror real test questions.
 Once you understand the basics of property and casualty insurance, you’ll appreciate the context of real-life examples included in the prep books.

 While you have a lot of information to master, it’s an easier task with the aid of the right exam prep book.
-We’ve studied the best available and chosen a few of our favorites to help you pick one to prepare for the big test.

 General knowledge: Most of the property and casualty exam prep books cover information contained in the general knowledge portion of the test.
 Their extensive coverage includes types of insurance, policy coverage, legal definitions, risk, and contracts.
 The policy overviews discuss property; homeowner’s, commercial, and worker’s compensation insurance; as well as other common policies.
 While each exam prep book organizes and explains the information differently, each aims to be as inclusive as possible.

-State exam: In addition to the general knowledge prep books, you’ll also need to purchase a state exam prep book.
+State exam: In addition to the general knowledge prep books, you’ll also need to get a state exam prep book.
 These guides detail the state-specific laws and regulations regarding property and casualty insurance.
 If you forgo studying the state side of the law, it’s unlikely you’ll pass the exam, because this makes up close to 30% of the test questions in some cases.
 To stay as informed as possible, make sure your state prep book (as well as your general knowledge book) has a recent publication date so you know the information is current.

 Book: Property and casualty exam prep books are most commonly in hard copy.
 They’re usually 100 to 250 pages each, so if you plan to study on the go, make sure your bag is large enough to hold it.